75th Annual Meeting of the Members

-Each year in March, LEC holds the Annual Meeting of the Members.
+Each year in March or April, LEC holds the Annual Meeting of the Members.
 This event is an opportunity for the members to learn more about their cooperative and participate in electing fellow members for the board.
 They also transact any other business to come before the membership.

 As a member of LEC, you have the right to get involved with your cooperative.
 The main vehicle for doing this is electing the Board of Trustees.
 These 10 fellow members meet once a month to review cooperative policies, financials and evaluate the direction of the cooperative.
-Trustees are nominated and elected at the Annual Meeting each year by Lincoln Electric members by mail-in ballot.
+Trustees are elected each year by Lincoln Electric members by mail-in ballot.
 Ballots will be mailed to all Lincoln Electric members with their official Notice of Meeting at the beginning of March.
 Completed mail-in ballots must be completed and submitted as noted on the ballots.

-Aside from Trustee elections, LEC's General Manager also gives an update on cooperative happenings and our auditor gives a financial presentation for the previous calendar year.
+At the meeting, LEC's General Manager also gives an update on cooperative happenings and our auditor gives a financial presentation for the previous calendar year.
 There is a light breakfast served.
-Each attending membership also receives a door prize and is entered to win other great prizes, including the Grand Prize offering of Free Electricity for a Year*.
-Luck of the Draw scholarship winners are also drawn randomly at the Annual Meeting.
-Please check out our Luck of the Draw Scholarship page to learn more about this program.
+Each attending membership receives a door prize and is entered to win other great prizes.

-The 69th Annual Meeting of the Members will be held on Saturday, March 24, 2018 at the Lincoln County High School auditorium at 312 9th Street East, Eureka.
+The 75th Annual Meeting of the Members will be held on Saturday, April 2, 2022, at the Lincoln County High School at 312 9th Street East, Eureka.
 Registration begins at 8:00 a.m. with the business meeting beginning at 9:00 a.m.
-Please note those interested in being entered for the Luck of the Draw Scholarships must apply by the deadline, meet all eligibility requirements, and register at the Annual Meeting by 9:15 a.m.

 *Some restrictions apply.